Inbibo/shift_docs/docs/installation.md

 Once you have the folder simply unzip it in the location that you prefer and double-click on the `shift.bat` file to run it.

-To run Shift using a custom Python interpreter check the [requrements page](requirements.md).
+To run Shift using a custom Python interpreter check the [requirements](requirements.md) page.